Civil war memories, oil wealth smooth Algeria politics

-BOUMERDES, Algeria With its president in a French hospital for over a month and the surrounding region in turmoil, Algeria looks from the outside to be on course for a period of unrest.
+BOUMERDES, Algeria, June 5 With its president in a French hospital for over a month and the surrounding region in turmoil, Algeria looks from the outside to be on course for a period of unrest.

 The reality on the ground is different.
-The state has $200 billion (130.2 billion pounds) in reserves from oil and gas revenues to spend placating the population with jobs and subsidies and a powerful and secretive security service.
+The state has $200 billion in reserves from oil and gas revenues to spend placating the population with jobs and subsidies and a powerful and secretive security service.

 Combined with the memory of civil war, this has led to political inertia that is expected to continue with or without President Abdelaziz Bouteflika, who has not been seen since travelling to France for treatment for a stroke on April 27.